-(Being all the Cr.
-Balances of the Branch incorpora ated.)
+(2) Branch a/c To All items in the Cr. side of Branch Trial (Being all the Cr.
+Balances of the Branch incorp

-Second Method - According to this method, the incorpora ation of the Trading a/c, Profit

-Loss a/c and Assets & Liabilities of the Branch is done separately. the books of the Head Office according to this method : The following entries are made
+Second Method - According to this method, the incorp Loss a/c and Assets & Liabilities of the Branch is done separate the books of the Head Office according to this method:

-(1) For the Debit Side items of Trading a/c :
+(1) For the Debit Side items of Trading a/c:

 Branch Trading a/c Dr.

 To Branch a/c

-(Being the Branch Opening Stock, Purchases, Sales Returns , Wages etc. incorporated.)
+(Being the Branch Opening Stock, Purchases, Sales Retu rns, Wages etc. incorporated

-(2) For the Credit Side Items of Trading a/c :
+(2) For the Credit Side Items of Trading a/c:

 Branch a/c Dr.

 To Branch Trading a/c

-(Being the Branch Sales, Purchases Returns, Closing Sto ock etc. incorporated.)
+(Being the Branch Sales, Purchases Returns, Closing Stock etc. incorporated.)

-(3) To Close the Trading a/c of the Branch : State of the second
+(3) To Close the Trading a/c of the Branch :

-(i) In case of Gross Profit :
+(i) In case of Gross Profit:

 Branch Trading a/c Dr.

 To Branch Profit & Loss a/c

 (Being the Branch Gross Profit incorporated)

-(ii) In case of Gross Loss :
+(ii) In case of Gross Loss:

 Branch Profit & Loss a/c Dr.

 To Branch Trading a/c

 (Being the Branch Gross Loss incorporated)

-(4) For the debit side items of Branch Profit & Loss a/c :
+(4) For the debit side items of Branch Profit & Loss a/c:

 Branch Profit & Loss a/c Dr.

-To Branch a/c
+To Branch a/c DI.

 (Being all the expenses & losses of Branch incorporated)

-(5) For the credit side items of Branch Profit & Loss a/c :
+(5) For the credit side items of Branch Profit & Loss a/c:

 Branch a/c Dr.

-To Branch Profit & Loss a/c 21.
+To Branch Profit & Loss a/c

 (Being all the gains & incomes of Branch incorporated)

 (6) To close the Profit & Loss a/c of the Branch :

 (i) In case of Profit

 Branch Profit & Loss a/c Dr.

 To General Profit & Loss a/c

 (Being the net profit of Branch incorporated)

+(ii) In some of I are i

+(ii) In case of Loss: